 Olivia Jackson’s life-changing film set accident took place in September 2015, on the set of Resident Evil, Olivia was meant to carry out a fight scene that day but the schedule was changed on the day and replaced with a high-risk head-on motorbike stunt with an action vehicle.
 This change ultimately led to a life altering conclusion for Olivia.

-Unbeknown to Olivia, crucial elements relating to the stunt were changed without her knowledge, this affected the stunt & resulted in the action vehicle not lifting the crane arm in time to avoid hitting Olivia’s head and upper body.
+Unbeknownst to Olivia, crucial elements relating to the stunt had been changed, this affected the stunt and resulted in the action vehicle not lifting the crane arm in time to avoid hitting Olivia’s head and upper body.

 While Olivia was in a coma fighting for her life it was discovered there was extremely limited medical cover in place by production.
 The production company promised that irrespective of insurance, they would keep paying for her medical bills until she was back to health.

-They later backed out of paying, leaving Olivia unable to work & abandoned to pay for her lifelong medical bills alone.
+They later backed out of this promise to pay for her lifelong medical bills alone.

-On top of this Olivia’s legal team later discovered that the production company didn’t have employers’ liability insurance in place to cover Olivia, or other key cast and crew, in the case of an accident where production are liable and even though the film made over $270million dollars the company who Olivia had contracted with was now an asset-less shell.
-This means that Olivia was left with no way to be fully compensated and therefore unable take care of herself for the rest of her life.
-Her current legal case against the production firm, the complex corporate structures they set up to protect the money made and the insurance inadequacies in parts of the film industry have led her, and those close to her, to want to make a change in the industry.
+On top of this Olivia’s legal team later discovered that the production company didn’t have employers’ liability insurance in place to cover Olivia or other key cast and crew in the event of an accident for which the production is liable.The film made over $270million dollars but the company that had contracted Olivia was now no more then an empty shell.
+This means that Olivia has been left with no recourse of compensation.
+Her current legal case against the production company, the complex corporate structures set up to protect all profits and the lack of adequate insurance policies have led her, and those close to her, to fight for change in the industry.

-#CrewMatter launched to not only raise awareness of Olivia’s battle, it is aimed at the film industry, from production companies, to actors and stunt crew, to film-goers who enjoy films who without stunt men and women, would never be realized.
-The goal is for production companies not to put profit before people & take care of the crew that works so hard to make their films.
+#CrewMatter was launched to raise awareness of Olivia’s battle, but it also aimed at the film industry, from production companies to actors and stunt crew.
+The goal is for production companies not to put profit before people and to take care of the crew that works so hard to make their films.